 Amendment 28 of the Bering Sea/Aleutian Islands Fishery Management Plan divided the Aleutian subarea into 3 districts at 177° E and 177° W longitude, providing the mechanism to apportion the Aleutian Atka mackerel TACs.
-The Council used a 4-survey (2000, 2002, 2004, and 2006) weighted average to apportion the 2011 ABC.
+The Council used a 4-survey (2004, 2006, 2010, and 2012) weighted average to apportion the 2013 ABC.
 The rationale for the weighting scheme was described in Lowe et al. (2001).
 The Plan Teams convened a working group to evaluate methods for averaging surveys for apportionment and Tier 5 biomass.
 Evaluations are ongoing.
 This year we retain the status quo methodology until further guidance.
-The 2012 survey provided updated information for the apportionment, and we dropped the 2002 survey and incorporated the 2012 survey distribution.